golang/proposal/design/47916-parameterized-go-types.md

 After type checking, the type `N[int]` is a `*Named` type with the same type parameters as `N`, but with type arguments of `{int}`. `Underlying()` of `N[int]` is `struct { t int }`, and `Method(0)` of `N[int]` is a new `*Func`: `func (N[int]) m()`.

 Parameterized named types continue to be considered identical (as reported by the `Identical` function) if they satisfy pointer equality.
-Instantiated named types are considered identical if their original types are identical and their type arguments are pairwise identical.
-Instantiating twice with the same original type and type arguments _may_ result in pointer-identical `*Named` instances, but this is not guaranteed.
+Instantiated named types are considered identical if their origin types are identical and their type arguments are pairwise identical.
+Instantiating twice with the same origin type and type arguments _may_ result in pointer-identical `*Named` instances, but this is not guaranteed.
 There is further discussion of this in the [instantiation](#instantiation) section below.

 ### Changes to `types.Signature`